12 Tips to Boost Facebook Sales during the Christmas and New Year Season

 A few years ago, the Iberia Airlines company created the New Year video ad series imbued with love and attention.
 In the result of this advertising campaign, the company managed to gather more than 4 million views.

-So, consider creating posts that may appeal to people’s heartstrings, and you will be pleasantly surprised by their feedback.
+So, consider creating posts that might appeal to people’s heartstrings, and you will be pleasantly surprised by their feedback.

-Recently, Facebook has introduced its new advertising feature that allows adding call-to-action buttons to ad posts.
+Recently, Facebook has introduced its new advertising feature that suggests adding call-to-action buttons to ad posts.
 With no doubt, CTA is a powerful incentive to encourage visitors to perform the desired action.

-Moreover, the system allows setting custom calls-to-action according to your business goals that may notably increase the click-through-rates of your ad posts during the holidays.
+Moreover, the system sets custom calls-to-action according to your business goals that might notably increase the click-through-rates of your ad posts during the holidays.

-Still, CTAs may not be necessarily presented in the form of buttons.
+Still, CTAs might not be necessarily presented in the form of buttons.
 In addition to that, you can publish the whole call-to-action posts on your Facebook brand page.
-Moreover, such posts may not express an immediately obvious intent to sell something.
+Moreover, such posts might not express an immediately obvious intent to sell something.

 Take, for example, the Nestle Toll House company that used the CTA technique in its Facebook posts by asking customers to remember their best holiday baking moments.
 Although this example relates to Halloween, the idea is clear, and such method can be implemented for any holiday.